 The name: “Belgrade Forest“

-The people of the village were captives from Suleiman’s (the Magnificent, 6 November 1494 – 6 September 1566) Serbia campaign.
+The people of the village were captives from Suleiman’s (the Magnificent, 6 November 1494 – 6 September 1566) Serbian campaign.
 Apparently, they were known for being good at that sort of thing, and the sultan decided he’d prefer to have no one but the best looking after his aqueducts and dams.

-Today, more than 71 types of birds and 18 types of mammals live in this forest, including wild boars, deers, foxes, and jackals (I saw many of these mammals with my own eyes).
+Today, more than 71 types of birds and 18 types of mammals live in this forest, including wild boars, deer, foxes, and jackals (I saw many of these mammals with my own eyes).
 Some say even wolves live in the forest, and there’s an aqueduct named after wolves – Kurtkemeri (wolves’ duct).
 But, to be honest, I have never seen a wolf in the forest.
 Maybe it’s a thing of the past.

 How to go to Belgrade Forest?

-The forest also Contains Atatürk Arboretum, and the ruins of Belgrad village, an 18th-century summer getaway for the Istanbul ex-pat crowd.
+The forest also contains Atatürk Arboretum and the ruins of Belgrad village, an 18th-century summer getaway for the Istanbul ex-pat crowd.

 It’s free for pedestrians and cyclists to enter the Belgrade forest.